deltarobotone/visy_vision_system/README.md

 ### Next steps

 We are working for more then 2 years on this project after university or work.
-Because of that we are a bit late looking at ubuntu, ros and the Raspberry itself.
+Because of that we are a bit late looking at ubuntu, ROS and the Raspberry itself.
 If a few people like this project this means contributing, give stars or donate we will update the project with following points at first.

 - [ ] Update case for Raspberry Pi 4
 - [ ] Update ubuntu to focal 20.04